Contents

 Fermentation or oxidation?

-Fermentation, as used in the tea world, refers to oxidation caused by oxidizing enzymes in tea leaves, as opposed to fermentation caused by microorganisms (bacteria) such as miso or yogurt.
+Fermentation, in the world of tea, refers to Fermentation, in the world of tea, refers to oxidation caused by oxidizing enzymes in tea leaves, rather than fermentation caused by microorganisms such as miso or yogurt.

-Oxidation is a reaction in which oxygen and enzymes combine to change the original ingredients.
+Oxidation is a process in which oxygen and enzymes combine to alter the original ingredients.

-Microorganisms, such as post-fermented teas, ferment some teas, but the tea industry refers to this oxidative fermentation as fermentation.
+While some teas are fermented by microorganisms, such as post-fermented teas, the tea industry refers to this oxidative process as fermentation.

-Tea leaves are grown in a tea plantation.
-The tea leaves plucked in the picking season become Aracha (crude tea) after kneading and drying.
-Then, through “finishing,” the tea becomes a product to be shipped.
+Tea leaves are grown in tea plantations.
+The leaves picked during the harvest season are transformed into Aracha (crude tea) after being kneaded and dried.
+The tea is then finished and becomes a product ready to be shipped.

 1. Withering

-In the past, the leaves were often dried in the shade, but nowadays, "artificial wilting," in which wilting is carried out in a wilting tank with a large amount of warm air, is used.
+The first step in making Aracha is withering.
+This process involves wilting the fresh leaves to remove the water content evenly.
+In the past, the leaves were often dried in the shade, but nowadays, "artificial wilting" is used.
+In artificial wilting, the leaves are wilted in a wilting tank with a large amount of warm air.

 2. Rolling